Human Design Manifestor: Strategy, Decisions, and Informing Without Asking

 What's the difference between a Manifestor and a Manifesting Generator?
 A Manifesting Generator has a defined Sacral plus a motor-to-throat connection.
 A Manifestor has no defined Sacral.
 The MG is a sub-type of Generator and waits to respond, then informs.
 The Manifestor initiates and informs.
 Same word, different mechanism.

 Why do people seem uncomfortable around me?
-Your aura is closed and repelling — designed to clear space for initiation.
+Your aura is closed and repelling, designed to clear space for initiation.
 Other types' auras don't read it as warm by default.
-This isn't social failure; it's mechanics.
+This is mechanics, not social failure.
 The fix is informing (which softens incoming resistance), not changing your aura.

 Can two Manifestors be in a relationship together?
-Yes, and often easier than Manifestor + Generator pairings, because two Manifestors don't need to constantly inform each other — they share the same aura logic.
+Yes, and often easier than Manifestor plus Generator pairings, because two Manifestors don't need to constantly inform each other; they share the same aura logic.
 The risk is two parallel monologues.
 The fix: schedule "what are we each starting this week" conversations.

 What are famous Manifestors?
 Frequently cited examples include Steve Jobs, Marie Curie, Robert De Niro, Frida Kahlo, Bjork, and Tilda Swinton.
 The pattern: people known for distinctive, self-initiated bodies of work where their personal aura was inseparable from the output.